ahsanalamgir14/epg-tooling-master/README.md

  - `sudo docker-compose build`
  - `sudo docker-compose up`

+# Possible Errors
+ - If you received any error in build command regarding php, run the below command:
+ - rm  ~/.docker/config.json

 # File sharing for mac

 If you are using macOS add the project folder path in settings -> Resources -> File Sharing.